 As a member of Taft’s Corporate Compliance and White Collar Criminal Defense group, Michael brings his litigation skills to bear for individuals and multinational corporations under investigation by the U.S. Department of Justice.

 Michael recently taught appellate advocacy as an adjunct professor at Ohio State University’s Moritz College of Law.
 Prior to joining Taft in 2015, he spent two years as an associate in Washington, D.C. with a New York-based life sciences and financial services law firm.

 Prior to entering private practice, Michael clerked for the Hon.
-Stephanie D. Thacker of the United States Court of Appeals for the Fourth Circuit and the Hon.
-Jane J. Boyle of the United States District Court for the Northern District of Texas.
+Stephanie D. Thacker of the U.S. Court of Appeals for the Fourth Circuit and the Hon.
+Jane J. Boyle of the U.S. District Court for the Northern District of Texas.
 Before beginning his clerkships, Michael interned for the Hon.
 Lawrence M. Baskir for United States Court of Federal Claims and served as a legal fellow for the Biotechnology Industry Organization.

 Michael earned his J.D. from the University of Virginia School of Law, where he also served as an executive editor of the Virginia Law Review.
 He received his undergraduate degree from the University of Virginia, where he lettered at wide receiver for the University of Virginia football team.